 Lecheo, only 7 kilometres from Corinth, is the first village you encounter en route to Patras so it makes a good base for exploring this lovely part of Greece, so important in ancient times.

 Ancient Corinth was capital of the Greek province in Roman times.
-Then it was a very wealthy city, an important spot for both Greeks and Romans, as whoever controlled Corinth, controlled the trade route between the north of Greece and the Peloponnese.
-It was made up of three parts; the acropolis on the hill (Acrocorinth), the city itself on a lower plateau, and its port (Lechaion) on the coast.
+In those days it was a wealthy city, an important spot for both Greeks and Romans, as whoever controlled Corinth, controlled the trade route between the north of Greece and the Peloponnese.
+The city was made up of three parts; the acropolis on the hill (Acrocorinth), the city itself on a lower plateau, and its port (Lechaion) on the coast.
 All this was protected by a wall which ran for 20km (over 12 miles).
 It flourished under Roman rule and was visited by St. Paul who preached there in 52 A.D.
 If you decide to make your way to the top of the Acrocorinth you'll be rewarded with extensive views over the Saronic and Corinthian Gulfs.

-The archeological site of Iraio occupies a beautiful site and enjoys glorious sea views.
+The archaeological site of Iraio enjoys glorious sea views.
 The remains of Hera Temple are fully visible here, as well as many other ancient buildings and facilities.
-The archaeological area is almost washed from the sea waves, whilst the picturesque little cove located there, is ideal for swimming and sunbathing in the crystal clear waters of the Corinthian Gulf.
-The lighthouse that stands on the edge of the cape, is the ideal spot for watching the view and the sunset.
+The picturesque little cove is ideal for swimming in the clear waters of the Corinthian Gulf.

 Where to stay